SecPod

 Instantly Fix Risks with Saner Patch Management

-Saner patch management is a continuous, automated, and integrated solution that instantly fixes risks exploited in the wild.
-It supports major operating systems, including Windows, Linux, and macOS, as well as 550+ third-party applications.
+Saner patch management is a continuous, automated, and integrated software that instantly fixes risks exploited in the wild.
+The software supports major operating systems like Windows, Linux, and macOS, as well as 550+ third-party applications.

 It also allows you to set up a safe testing area to test patches before deploying them in a primary production environment.
 Saner patch management additionally supports a patch rollback feature in case of patch failure or a system malfunction.